 - Dizziness or lightheadedness, because it takes more time for blood to return to the brain and other parts of the body since the body is now also making its way through the placenta.

-Blood pressure fluctuations in pregnancy are often safe, but occasionally women can experience certain complications that result from the changes in their body’s blood flow during gestation.
+Blood pressure fluctuations in pregnancy are often safe, but occasionally people can experience certain complications that result from the changes in their body’s blood flow during gestation.
 The most common complications are as follows:

 - Blood clots are more likely to arise during pregnancy, in part because of decreased circulation of blood flow, especially in the lower extremities, as well as clotting factors that make blood clots more likely.

 Blood flow changes during pregnancy are a necessary component of healthy fetal development and maternal functioning.
 Despite their normalcy, it’s important for healthcare providers to closely monitor blood pressure and watch for any symptoms that could indicate potential complications for the parent-to-be and their growing fetus.

 - “Aspirin Use to Prevent Preeclampsia and Related Morbidity and Mortality: Preventive Medication.”
 USPSTF.
 USPSTF.
 September 28, 2021. https://www.uspreventiveservicestaskforce.org/uspstf/recommendation/low-dose-aspirin-use-for-the-prevention-of-morbidity-and-mortality-from-preeclampsia-preventive-medication#tab1.

 - Hermida RC, Ayala DE, Fernández JR, Mojón A, Alonso I, Silva I, et al. Administration time-dependent effects of aspirin in women at differing risk for preeclampsia.
 Hypertension.
 (1999) 34:1016–23. doi: 10.1161/01.hyp.34.4.1016.

 - F Hytten.
 “Blood volume changes in normal pregnancy.”
 Clin Haematol.
 14(3):601-12.
 Web.
 Oct 1985.